an-bui/ENVS-193DS_workshop-07/README.md

 ## General information

-This repo is for practicing forking and for reference for linear models.
+What is this repo for?

-It is originally from fjoyce, and I am contributing to the forked version.
+Whose repo is it?
+Who is contributing to it?

 ## Data and file information